Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Dutch employment law can be rather complex, in particular the dismissal laws.
 In 2015 the Work and Security Act came into force, which radically amended Dutch dismissal and unemployment laws.
-The majority of the legislative changes introduced by the act came into force on July 1 2015 and aim to:
+The legislative changes introduced by the act provided:

-- introduce pre-determined procedures for termination which depend on the grounds for dismissal and, as such, abolish the previous system, whereby the employer was at liberty to choose between different types of procedure;
+- a change to pre-determined procedures for termination which depend on the grounds for dismissal and, as such, abolish the previous system, whereby the employer was at liberty to choose between different types of procedure;

-- increase income protection for employees on flexible contracts (eg, agency workers, zero-hours workers and workers on fixed-term contracts);
+- an increased income protection for employees on flexible contracts (eg, agency workers, zero-hours workers and workers on fixed-term contracts);

-- reduce the disparity between permanent and fixed-term employees;
+- the reduction of disparity between permanent and fixed-term employees;

-- increase incentives for unemployed persons to seek re-employment.
+- increased incentives for unemployed persons to seek re-employment.

-Also, the Artificial Constructions Act came into force in three phases (the first part became effective on January 1 2016).
-The act envisions strengthening the legal position of employees – in particular, employees assigned to third parties – by providing the possibility for employees to claim the agreed wage from the employer’s principals if the employees do not receive this in full from the employer.
-As of July 1 2015, ‘chain liability’ applies to the payment of wages that have been agreed between an employer and employee.
+On 1 January 2017 the Artificial Constructions Act came fully into force with its third phase (the first part having taken effect on 1 January 2016).
+The act aims to strengthen the legal position of employees – in particular, employees assigned to third parties – by providing the possibility for employees to claim the agreed wage from the employer’s principals if the employees do not receive this in full from the employer.
+As of 1 July 2015, ‘chain liability’ applies to the payment of wages that have been agreed between an employer and employee.
 This means that if there is a chain of employers (not necessarily in the same group of companies), the employee can hold all principals in the chain liable for payment of the wage to which he or she is entitled.
 From 1 January 2017 the chain liability was expanded to cover agreements to provide services regarding the transportation of goods.

 What do you consider unique to those doing business in your country?